T4g1/z14/README.md

 cp .env.sample .env
 ```

+You will need to create a Discord bot and provide a token: See https://discord.com/developers/applications to get one
+* Presence intent, Server member intent and Message content intent are required for the bot

+You also need a Reddit account and an application to get access to the API:

+* Create an application here: https://www.reddit.com/prefs/apps
+* See https://github.com/reddit-archive/reddit/wiki/OAuth2-Quick-Start-Example#first-steps for more details

-Setup values inside .env according to your environment and settings.
+Setup values inside .env according to your environment and settings. .env.sample is provided as a base for this file

+Enable/disable any modules directly in z14.py

 Run z14!
 ```